 What Happens if You Put Acoustic Guitar Strings on an Electric Guitar?

-However, in most sets of acoustic guitar strings, the other four strings are wrapped in bronze or another material that is not magnetically reactive.
+In most sets of acoustic guitar strings, the other four strings are wrapped in bronze or another material that is not magnetically reactive.
 These strings do have a steel core, so they will disturb the magnetic field somewhat.
 But because they are wrapped, that disturbance will be minimal.
 The result is a quieter, less dynamic sound than the sound you get from the highest two strings.

 So what happens if you put acoustic guitar strings on an electric guitar?
 You will get some sound.
 And depending on your tastes, you might find it interesting or even pleasant.
 The sound from the lower, more heavily wrapped strings is muted and a little thumpy, making the guitar sound a bit like a bass.